PequalsNP-team/pequalsnp-team.github.io/_posts/2016-04-18-failed_compression.md

 file: [compressed.zip] _(not available)_

 ### Writeup
-When you try to open the ZIP file, every ZIP programs tells you that it's not a valid archive file.
+When you try to open the ZIP file, every ZIP programs tell you that it's not a valid archive file.
-With an HexEditor we can see that it's not a ZIP file because it don't have known [Magic Byte](https://en.wikipedia.org/wiki/Magic_number_%28programming%29)
+With an HexEditor we can see that it's not a ZIP file because it doesn't have known [Magic Byte](https://en.wikipedia.org/wiki/Magic_number_%28programming%29)

 {% highlight console %}
 $ file compressed.zip
 compressed.zip: data
 {% endhighlight %}

-Also I noticed that there were lot of PNG/IHDR signature and JPG/JFIF signature.
+Also I noticed that there were lots of PNG/IHDR signature and JPG/JFIF signature.
 So I excluded the `APNG` option and thought that maybe the archive was a concatenation of PNG and JPG files.
-Unfortunately every file's header was changed so we extraced with Binwalk the start position and end position of every PNG file (based on IHDRpos -12byte and IENDpos +5byte) and JPEG file (based on JFIFpos -6byte and `0xFF 0xD9`)
+Unfortunately every file's header was changed so we extraced with Binwalk the start position and end position of every PNG file (based on IHDRpos -12byte and IENDpos +5byte) and JPEG file (based on JFIFpos -6byte and the JPG EOF `0xFF 0xD9`)

 So I wrote a script to extract with `dd` every single image fixing the Magic Byte (loaded from a file).